MonomialPrediction/Rebuttal/README.md

 `./trivium [ROUND] [INDEX]`

-The possible combinations of (ROUND, INDEX) is listed as follows,
+The possible combinations of (ROUND, INDEX) are listed as follows,
 1. ROUND = 840, INDEX = 1:
     Recover the superpoly for [0,1,...,79]/{70, 72, 74, 76, 78} of 840-round Trivium